trevorjay/ng-bandos-comic-enhancer/README.md

 ## Usage

+1) Visit the comic on NG.
+2) Emedded post in the "gallery" format can be browsed as is, other formats require first launching the full page viewer.
+3) Click your "BCE" bookmark.
+4) Enjoy!

+### Status Glossary

+Once activated, Bando's Comic Enhancer will communicate its status by prefixing the page title with an emoji.
+In some browsers, you may need more than one page open before page titles are visible.

+✨

 1) Create and prepare your art post as usual, but do not click "Submit Art".
 2) Click your "Schedule NG Art Post" bookmark.
 3) The "Submit Art" button becomes a "Schedule" button.